OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-mvc-java.md

 // On every new Stream received... session.on('streamCreated', function (event) {

 	// Subscribe to the Stream to receive it
-	// HTML video will be appended to element with 'subscriber' id var subscriber = session.subscribe(event.stream, 'subscriber');
+	// HTML video will be appended to element with 'video-container' id var subscriber = session.subscribe(event.stream, 'video-container');

 	// When the HTML video has been appended to DOM... subscriber.on('videoElementCreated', function (event) {

-		// Add a new <p> element for the user's name and nickname just below its video appendUserData(event.element, subscriber.stream.connection);
+		// Add a new HTML element for the user's name and nickname just below its video appendUserData(event.element, subscriber.stream.connection);
 	});
 });